 Process for UM and UIM benefits

-The car insurance claim process for uninsured motorist or underinsured motorist coverage benefits involves filing with your own auto insurance company, assuming that you have purchased UM and UIM insurance.
+The car insurance claim process in Michigan for uninsured motorist or underinsured motorist coverage benefits involves filing with your own auto insurance company, assuming that you have purchased UM and UIM insurance.

 These are filed when you are involved in a crash caused by an at-fault driver who was either driving without insurance or without enough liability coverage to pay for your pain and suffering compensation as well as excess medical and wage loss benefits and other economic damages.

 It is important to talk with your lawyer about the UM/UIM case process because the requirements and filing deadlines differ from insurer to insurer.
 Unlike No-Fault auto insurance whose terms are set by law, insurance companies get to make up their own rules for UM/UIM coverage.

 Process for vehicle damage repair costs